Refreshing Iced Matcha Recipes for Summer

-If you’re already a matcha-lover, you’ll appreciate these cooling recipes easy enough to prepare at home.
-And if you’re not yet familiar with the wonders of matcha, start right here.
-Saraya shares with us the potent benefits to making it your daily go-to beverage (perhaps even as a substitute to your morning caffeine fix?).
-And if you prefer having your refreshing matcha prepared for you, check out these 5 trendy cafes.
+If you’re already a matcha lover, you’ll appreciate these cooling recipes that are easy to prepare at home.
+If you’re not yet familiar with the wonders of matcha, start right here.
+Saraya shares the potent benefits of making it your daily go-to beverage, perhaps even as a substitute for your morning caffeine fix.
+If you prefer having your refreshing matcha prepared for you, check out these 5 trendy cafes.

 The heat is slowly melting us, wherever you are.
-And it’s not just in the cities or in Italy, most of Europe has been hit with intense heat waves in recent weeks.
+It’s not just in the cities or in Italy; most of Europe has been hit with intense heat waves in recent weeks.

 Other than good air conditioning, avoiding the sun during peak hours, and plunging into water whenever our schedules allow, is there anything else we can do?

-A simple iced matcha is one of the most refreshing drinks you can sip, and it comes with more than just good taste.
+A simple iced matcha is one of the most refreshing drinks you can sip.
+It comes with more than just good taste.

 Why Matcha is the Perfect Summer Drink

-Matcha is naturally rich in antioxidants - especially catechins like EGCG - which help protect cells from oxidative stress caused by heat and sun exposure (source: Journal of Chromatography A, 2003).
+Matcha is naturally rich in antioxidants, especially catechins like EGCG.
+These help protect cells from oxidative stress caused by heat and sun exposure (source: Journal of Chromatography A, 2003).

 It’s also a source of L-theanine, a unique amino acid that promotes calm focus.
-It helps with the slow release of caffeine found in matcha.
-It provides an uplifting, yet non-jittery energy, for up to 4 to 6 hours.
-Unlike cold brew or sugary energy drinks, drinking matcha doesn’t lead to that post-caffeine crash, and is much healthier than artificial options like energy drinks.
+This amino acid helps with the slow release of caffeine found in matcha.
+It provides uplifting, yet non-jittery energy for up to 4 to 6 hours.
+Unlike cold brew or sugary energy drinks, drinking matcha doesn’t lead to that post-caffeine crash.
+It is much healthier than artificial options like energy drinks.

-You reduce the bitterness and enhance its smooth, vegetal sweetness even more, making it the perfect summer refreshment.
+When you prepare it cold, you reduce the bitterness and enhance its smooth, vegetal sweetness.
+This makes it the perfect summer refreshment.

 To reap all of the health benefits, high-quality matcha should be:

 Shade growing keeps the L-theanine content that is initially stored in the roots of the plant.
-It’s not true that shading the plant ‘boosts’ this content, it rather keeps the already existing L-theanine inside the plant.
+It’s a common misconception that shading the plant ‘boosts’ this content; it actually preserves the existing L-theanine.
 Without shade, it gets converted into substances like catechins.

-• This is a basic - any harvest other than the 1st one is not for drinking matcha.
-The 1st harvest has the highest L-theanine and nutrient content.
-For our Awaken matcha only the last 4 leaves are picked, other farms often use the last 8.
-This leaves a less nutrient-dense matcha.
+This is a basic rule—any harvest other than the first one is not suitable for drinking matcha.
+The first harvest has the highest L-theanine and nutrient content.
+For our Awaken matcha, only the last four leaves are picked.
+Other farms often use the last eight, resulting in a less nutrient-dense matcha.

-• Stone milling is a lengthy process - 1kg per day!
-But it is the most traditional and best way for tencha milling.
-It keeps all the aroma and nutrients inside, and leaves a powder that does not feel sandy in your mouth!
+Stone milling is a lengthy process—1 kg per day!
+But it is the most traditional and best method for tencha milling.
+It keeps all the aroma and nutrients intact, resulting in a powder that does not feel sandy in your mouth.

-• Pollution, when in contact with the plants and the soil, will result in heavy metals in the final product.
+Pollution can lead to heavy metals in the final product.
 These heavy metals are not good for you.
-This is the reason why our matcha comes from Kagoshima, and not from Uji.
-In Uji we were not able to find matcha that was completely free of heavy metals.
-And you might think a bio certification logo means that the product is safe…Unfortunately this is not necessarily the case.
-It often just means that it is within acceptable parameters.
+This is why our matcha comes from Kagoshima, not Uji.
+In Uji, we could not find matcha completely free of heavy metals.
+You might think a bio certification logo means the product is safe.
+Unfortunately, this is not necessarily the case.
+It often just means it is within acceptable parameters.

-• Pesticides & Herbicides - I don’t think that I have to explain why it is better for your health, the health of the farmers and the health of our beautiful planet to choose products that are grown completely without pesticides and herbicides.
-Our farmer uses no chemicals of any kind on his plants.
-To fertilise the soil he makes his own compost that ferments for 4 years before using, weeds are removed by hand, and for the removal of pests he relies on nature - like ladybugs.
-Cross contamination is an important factor to consider, if the farm is not surrounded by other organic farms there will still be cross contamination of chemicals like pesticides and herbicides.
-So for a real clean matcha, the farm has to be surrounded by other organic farms.
+It’s better for your health, the health of farmers, and the health of our beautiful planet to choose products grown completely without pesticides and herbicides.
+Our farmer uses no chemicals on his plants.
+To fertilize the soil, he makes his own compost that ferments for four years before use.
+Weeds are removed by hand, and for pest removal, he relies on nature—like ladybugs.
+Cross-contamination is an important factor.
+If the farm is not surrounded by other organic farms, there will still be cross-contamination of chemicals like pesticides and herbicides.
+For truly clean matcha, the farm must be surrounded by other organic farms.

-That’s exactly what Awaken Matcha offers, because without these specifics, your matcha can do you more harm than good.
+That’s exactly what Awaken Matcha offers.
+Without these specifics, your matcha can do you more harm than good.

 Now let’s move on to the drinks that can help you feel hydrated and cool this summer.

-A classic, if you like to keep things simple.
-This drink is naturally refreshing and a great thirst-killer.
+This classic drink is naturally refreshing and a great thirst-killer.

 You’ll need: